 - “L.M.
 Montgomery & Vision” – Journal of L.M.
 Montgomery Studies Special Collection

 It is understood that written submissions will come in different formats, from blogs to presentation notes to fully developed articles.
-After editorial approval, they will be featured on the Vision Virtual Conference Space, accessed through the JLMMS website.
-The Vision Virtual Conference Space will be launched 24-28 June and feature the abstracts and biographical statements of those in the preliminary program and some of the activities, celebrations, and exciting announcements we would have experienced in Charlottetown.
+After editorial approval, they will be featured on the Vision Forum, accessed through the JLMMS website.
+The Vision Forum will be launched 24-28 June and feature the abstracts and biographical statements of those in the preliminary program and some of the activities, celebrations, and exciting announcements we would have experienced in Charlottetown.
 More content – written work, recorded presentations, and creative projects – will be posted at intervals over the following few months.
-You will be able to include this virtual conference participation on your CV or elsewhere.
+You will be able to include this forum participation on your CV or elsewhere.
 The platform can be listed as the “L.M.
 Montgomery Institute’s 2020 ‘L.M.
-Montgomery and Vision’ Virtual Conference Space.”
+Montgomery and Vision’ Forum.”
 If relevant to your work, your citation may include a statement such as “Accepted as a peer-reviewed conference presentation.”

 Written Papers and Creative Projects: All submissions for written papers and creative projects should follow the JLMMS’s “Instructions for Contributors” and “Style Sheet,” which is based on a version of MLA 8.
 If you have ideas for a collaborative creative project, contact Lesley Clement by 15 August 2020.
 As an example, please see the “Domestic Art Challenge” that has been initiated by Bonnie Tulloch.